-French seams are traditionally used in shirt making and are also an excellent option for sheer and delicate fabrics such as chiffon and satin because they are strong, but subtle since they encase the raw edges of the seam.
+French seams are traditionally used in shirt making and are also an excellent option for sheer and delicate fabrics such as chiffon and satin.
+They are a strong, but subtle seam finish and neatly encase the raw edges of the seam.
 They are not suitable for heavier weight fabrics since they will create too much bulk.

 Press the seam flat to set the stitches then press it open.